 Why Deschutes Trout Spey?
 By adding a trout spey to your quiver you will be able to cover some previously untouched water and you’ll catch more fish.
 It’s also a fun and relaxing way to fish, and who doesn’t need to practice their spey casting a little.

-I have some Nautilus FWX 7/8’s that are discontinued, too bad they are awesome for this application.
-I have some reels rigged for shooting heads, which is a good idea if you think you might want to fish some short scandi lines.
+I have some reels rigged for shooting heads but I prefer the integrated lines for trout fishing.
+The integrated running lines really are better for stripping.
 I pretty much stick to sink tips on these bad boys, and leave the dry line stuff to single hand rods.

-We offer jet boat trout trips on the lower Deschutes for trout April and into July.
+We offer jet boat trout trips on the lower Deschutes April through October.
 Given that we have the river to ourselves on most days we’ll fish you however you want.
 Typically we do a little of everything, dry flies, nymphing and of course swinging.
 Each style of fishing has it’s place on the lower Deschutes if you want to have an epic day.

 ODFW ANNUAL MONITORING REPORT, GROWTH, CONDITION, AND AGE STRUCTURE OF REDBAND TROUT IN THE LOWER DESCHUTES RIVER, OREGON2 2015